 How Plastic vs Steel vs Brass Bodies for Gate Valves compare

-Brass valve consist of copper alloy (copper and zinc) and at times other metal compounds.
+Brass valve consists of copper alloy (copper and zinc) and at times other metal compounds.

 This implies that it is way stronger than plastic.

-Due to its various compunds, it is corrosion resistant, unlike the plastic valve.
+Due to its various compounds, it is corrosion-resistant, unlike the plastic valve.

 Brass can also tolerate more heat than the plastic valve, making it a more preferable choice for domestic plumbing systems.

 The most prevalent difference between stainless steel and brass valves is in their welding.